Tracer ammunition: Construction

 A tracer projectile is constructed with a hollow base filled with a pyrotechnic flare material, made of a mixture of a very finely ground metallic fuel, oxidizer, and a small amount of organic fuel.
 Metallic fuels include magnesium, aluminum, and occasionally zirconium.
-The oxidizer is a salt molecule which contains oxygen combined with a specific atom responsible for the desired color output.
-Upon ignition, the heated salt releases its oxygen to sustain combustion of the fuel in the mixture.
+The oxidizer is a salt molecule that contains oxygen combined with a specific atom responsible for the desired color output.
+Upon ignition, the heated salt releases its oxygen to sustain the combustion of the fuel in the mixture.
 The color-emitting atom in the salt is also released and reacts chemically with excess oxygen providing the source of the colored flame.
 In NATO standard ammunition (including US), the oxidizer salt is usually a mixture of strontium compounds (nitrate, peroxide, etc.) and the metallic fuel is magnesium.
 Burning strontium yields a bright red light.
 Russian and Chinese tracer ammunition generates green light using barium salts.
-An oxidizer and metallic fuel alone, however, do not make a practical pyrotechnic for the purposes of producing colored light.
+An oxidizer and metallic fuel alone, however, do not make a practical pyrotechnic for the purpose of producing colored light.
 The reaction is too energetic, consuming all materials in one big flash of white light – white light being the characteristic output of magnesium-oxide (MgO), for example.
-Therefore, in the case of using strontium nitrate and magnesium, to produce a red colored flame that is not over-powered by the white light from the burning fuel, a chlorine donor is provided in the pyrotechnic mixture, so that strontium chloride can also form in the flame, cooling it so that the white light of MgO is greatly reduced.
+Therefore, in the case of using strontium nitrate and magnesium, to produce a red-colored flame that is not over-powered by the white light from the burning fuel, a chlorine donor is provided in the pyrotechnic mixture, so that strontium chloride can also form in the flame, cooling it so that the white light of MgO is greatly reduced.
 Cooling the flame in this manner also lengthens the reaction rate so that the mixture has an appreciable burn time.
 Polyvinyl chloride (PVC) is a typical organic fuel in colored light for this purpose.
 Some modern designs use compositions that produce little to no visible light and radiate mainly in infrared, being visible only on night vision equipment.